TimSeaM/SC1015-Mini-Project-/README.md

 We aim to analyze the WHO dataset to answer two research questions:

 Do the initially chosen predicting factors have a significant effect on life expectancy, or do some of these factors have negligible influence?
-Which variables are the most important predictors of life expectancy, and how can we identify and prioritize these key determinants?
+Which variables are the most important predictors of life expectancy ? and are they necessarily disease related ?

 ## Motivation